BerkeleyLab/upcxx/INSTALL.md

 * NOT officially supported:
     - Apple macOS/aarch64 (aka "Apple M1" and "Apple Silicon")
-      Initial testing on this platform with both Xcode and Free Software Foundation g++ show functionally complete and correct operation.
+      Testing on this platform with both Xcode and Free Software Foundation g++ show functionally complete and correct operation.
       Nothing platform-specific has been implemented for the mix of "performance" and "efficiency" cores, meaning performance could be